How to Budget a Vacation Without Running Out of Money Mid-Trip

 The buffer is the part most people skip.
 It's also the part that saves every trip.
 A $50 taxi because you missed a bus.
 A surprise sunset dinner your friend recommends.
 A replacement phone charger.
 The buffer handles all of it without touching your real categories.

 Try it now: Our free budget calculator lets you adjust these percentages with sliders and shows a visual breakdown with per-person costs.
-Share your plan on X when you're done.
+Copy and save your plan when you're done.

 These ranges are based on mid-range travel for two adults over 7 days (2026 prices):